kaan-keskin/introduction-to-docker/Part3.md

 > - DevOps Lecture Notes - California Institute of Technology
 > - Wikipedia - www.wikipedia.com

 **LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial purposes.
-If you find this document useful in any means please support original authors for ethical reasons.**
+If you find this document useful in any means please support the original authors for ethical reasons.**

 **Please visit this page and buy kindle/digital version of the book:**
 **https://www.amazon.com/Docker-Deep-Dive-Nigel-Poulton-ebook/dp/B01LXWQUFF/**